davidchambers/jQuery.localize/README.markdown

 Localization is not possible without sufficient data.
 In order for a `<time>` element to be localized, it must contain a `datetime` attribute, and this attribute's value must contain year, month, date, hours, minutes, and time zone offset.
-Seconds are optional.
+Seconds are optional, and may include a fractional component.

 ```html
 <time datetime="2010-11-12T13:14:15-00:00">12 November 2010</time>